 A: Various options including pills and injections are available to thin your blood and help prevent phlebitis and blood clots.
 Your surgeon will choose a therapy based on your medical history and possibly on tests done before you leave the hospital.
-Usually after hip replacement, you are on a blood thinner for approximately 4 weeks.
+Usually after knee replacement, you are on a blood thinner for approximately 4-6 weeks.

-Q. Do I need to take antibiotics when I have a dental/medical procedure?
+Q. Do I need to take antibiotics when I have a dental or other medical procedure?